 There’s some music I love so deeply, and feel so intimate with, that I refrain from writing about it, as if to do so would be to be to betray a confidence.
 There’s also music that packs so powerful an emotional charge for me that simply thinking of it wipes the grin off my face, hearing it can easily make me cry.
 And there’s music that I estimate far above its market value – no matter how many people tell me I’m overstating the case, in my eyes it’s almost as perfect as my granddaughter.

 James Taylor’s first album, the one he recorded for Apple two years before “Sweet Baby James” is all of those for me.

-James was born in Massachusetts in 1948, grew up in Chapel Hill, North Carolina where his father was dean of the UNC School of Medicine (when he wasn’t off drinking himself into a stupor or hiding from his family and the world in Antarctica), one of five musical siblings.
-Summers and prep school were back in Massachusetts, but he soon spent a year in a mental hospital to deal with his depression.
+James was born in Massachusetts in 1948, grew up in Chapel Hill, North Carolina where his father was dean of the UNC School of Medicine (when he wasn’t off drinking himself into a stupor or hiding from his family and the world in Antarctica).
+One of five musical siblings, James spent summers and went to prep school back in Massachusetts, but he soon spent a year in a mental hospital to deal with his depression.
 Something’s wrong, that restless feeling’s been preying on your mind.

 At 18 he was living as a musician in NYC and had begun using heroin.
 At 19, ‘sweet dreams and flying machines [his band] in pieces on the ground’, the heroin habit full-blown, his father drove up to New York to bring him home.
 A moment’s rest was all he needed.